MrThearMan/savestate/README.md

 ## SaveState - persistent storage of arbitrary python objects

-SaveState is meant to be a cross-platform fast file storage for arbitrary python objects, similarly to python's [shelve](https://docs.python.org/3/library/shelve.html)-module.
+SaveState is meant to be a cross-platform fast file storage for arbitrary python objects, similar to python's [shelve](https://docs.python.org/3/library/shelve.html) module.
 It's mostly a rewrite of [semidbm2](https://github.com/quora/semidbm2), but with more mapping-like functions, a context manager, and the aforementioned support for arbitrary python objects.

 ### Implementation details:
+- Pure python
 - No requirements or dependencies
 - A dict-like interface (no unions)
 - Same, single file on windows and linux (unlike shelve)
 - Key and value integrity can be evaluated with a checksum, which will detect data corruption on key access.
-  - This is also used to recover from data corruption by skipping data which can't be validated
+- Recovery from missing bytes at the end of the file, or small amounts of corrupted data in the middle
-- Objects have to support [pickling](https://docs.python.org/3/library/pickle.html#module-pickle) so that they can be used with savestate.
+- Both values AND keys put in savestate have to support [pickling](https://docs.python.org/3/library/pickle.html#module-pickle).
 Note the [security implications](https://docs.python.org/3/library/pickle.html#module-pickle) of this!
+  - This means that you can use arbitrary objects as keys, if they support pickle (unlike shelve)
 - All the keys of the savestate are kept in memory, which limits the savestate size (not a problem for most applications)
 - NOT Thread safe, so can't be accessed by multiple processes
 - File is append-only, so the more non-read operations you do, the more the filesize is going to balloon